St. Louis Carbon Monoxide Claims Attorney

 Carbon monoxide is an odorless, colorless gas that accidentally kills about 430 people each year in the United States.
 This is a risk that everyone should take seriously.
 Many people simply make terrible mistakes with carbon monoxide that can cost them their own lives, but people that recklessly put others at risk should be held liable for carbon monoxide claims.

-Our firm provides a wide range of legal services.
-This includes personal injury, workers compensation, product liability, and other claims.
-Our St. Louis carbon monoxide claims lawyers bring grade-a legal counsel to clients and their families.
+At The Dixon Injury Firm, our St. Louis carbon monoxide claims lawyers bring grade-A legal counsel to clients and their families.
 Please contact us for more info and a free consultation.

 What is Carbon Monoxide Poisoning?

-Carbon monoxide is a byproduct that is produced by fire.
-That means it is present in a vehicle’s exhaust, and is released by a gas-fired stove, grill, or heater.
-As explained by the Centers for Disease Control and Prevention, carbon monoxide poisoning can cause “flu-like symptoms” like a headache, dizziness, weakness, upset stomach, vomiting, chest pain and confusion.
+Carbon monoxide is a byproduct that is produced by burning fuel.
+That means it is present in a vehicle’s exhaust and is also released by a gas-fired stove, grill, or heater.
+As explained by the Centers for Disease Control and Prevention (CDC), carbon monoxide poisoning can cause “flu-like symptoms” like a headache, dizziness, weakness, upset stomach, vomiting, chest pain, and confusion.
 Breathing in too much carbon monoxide can be fatal.

 Who is Liable for Carbon Monoxide Poisoning?

 If you have been injured by carbon monoxide, you may not even know whose fault it was or if you could be compensated in some way.
-Mr. Dixon is happy to speak with you about carbon monoxide claims.
+Founding attorney Chris Dixon is happy to speak with you about carbon monoxide claims.
 He will listen to your situation and provide you with some analysis of whether it makes sense to pursue compensation.
-To set up a consultation just call us at (314) 409-7060 for as soon as possible the injury.
-There is never any charge for the consultation, and it does not create any obligations.
-If it turns out that you and Mr. Dixon agree to a representation, then he will work on a contingency basis which means he only gets paid if you get paid.
-You will not ever have any out-of-pocket expenses from the Dixon Injury Firm.